 Secondly, existing legislation is being reviewed to clarify the current responsibilities of stakeholders for security at airports to assist in resolving areas of disagreement.
 We are taking that work forward as quickly as possible with the agencies concerned.

 Separately, complementary legislation has been introduced requiring aerodrome managers and police at designated airports to agree necessary dedicated policing resources and to clarify what the cost to the aerodrome manager should be.
 This is then set out in a Police Services Agreement (PSA).
 Some airports already have, or have had, service level agreements in place and it may be deemed by the parties to them that they remain fit for purpose and contain the requisite information to comply with the Civil Aviation Act 2006.

 All this work is being drawn together to clarify the security responsibilities of all stakeholders at all airports and create the clear and transparent funding process recommended by the review.
 No legislative changes can be made until that work is complete but we are working to identify a suitable parliamentary opportunity for this.

-Although this review has not focused on aviation security measures, it is concerned with a key element in the wider protection of our airports against a range of threats including from terrorism and serious and organised crime.
-Given these considerations, it is naturally not a report for public circulation.
-I intend to make a further statement in due course.
+Although the review did not focus on airport security, it was an examination of a key element in the protection of our airports against a range of threats.
+It is naturally not a report for public disclosure, however I will make another statement providing further updates in due course.